Patrick WardellChief Executive Officer

 Dr. Gerald Steinberg is Senior Vice President of Network Development, working to develop new partnerships that benefit CHA's patients and communities.
 Dr. Steinberg previously served as CHA's Chief Medical Officer and Chief Medical Quality Officer.
 Before coming to CHA in 2005, he was Senior Vice President and Chief Quality Officer of UMass Memorial Health Care.
 He also served as interim Chairman of the Department of Orthopedics at the University of Massachusetts Medical School, where he was the school's Feigenbaum Distinguished Professor of Quality, and as Chief Medical Officer of UMass Memorial Health Care.

 Steinberg is an AOA graduate of the Albert Einstein College of Medicine and received his bachelor’s degree, cum laude, from Rutgers University where he was a Henry Rutgers Scholar.
 He received his orthopedic training in the Harvard Combined Orthopedic Program after completing a Research Fellowship at Harvard.

-Chief of Dental Medicine
+Laura Sullivan, MDInterim Chief of Family Medicine

 Brian Swann, DDS, MPH, Chief of Dental Medicine, is a renowned clinician who oversees all aspects of CHA's dental services - patient care, clinical quality, and the Harvard-affiliated General Practice Dental Residency.